 Climate & Weather

-The first consideration when looking at a tent is how it deals with wet weather.
+The first consideration when looking at a camping tent is how it deals with wet weather.
 It seems like every camping trip has at least a little rain and nothing is worse than staying in a tent where everything is damp or even flooded.
 At a minimum, you want any tent you get to be able to handle a rainstorm.

 The number one method of dealing with this is by treating the fabric with a weather-resistant chemical.
 The most common option is a silicon impregnated fabric.
 This is very nearly a standard feature on most tents but you always need to double check.